voronianski/oceanic-next-color-scheme/README.md

 - generate `.tmTheme` xml file with [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) for Sublime
 - to inspect scopes inside Sublime you use `Cmd + Alt + P` command (on MacOS)

-## Showing your appreciation
+## Support

-The best way to show your appreciation for the Oceanic Next Color Scheme remains [contributing](https://github.com/voronianski/oceanic-next-color-scheme#contributing) to the community.
+The best way to show your support for the Oceanic Next Color Scheme remains [contributing](https://github.com/voronianski/oceanic-next-color-scheme#contributing) to the community.

 If you'd like to show your appreciation in another way please consider donating through PayPal.